parthsharma6321/cppProjects/TicTacToe/readme.txt

-Run using any C++ compiler or use script in terminal
+Run using any C++ IDE/editor or use script in terminal

 g++ main.cpp
 ./main